kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - [ ] look into Bokovoy's opinions about the Book of Mormon, starting with [this summary post](https://www.reddit.com/r/mormon/comments/nlsihc/david_bokovoys_take_on_the_bom/)
 - look at Grant Palmer's thoughts on the preaching
 - [ ] read about [anachronistic Christian doctrine](https://www.churchistrue.com/blog/anachronistic-christian-doctrine-in-book-of-mormon/) in the Book of Mormon
+- Discuss Bokovoy's thoughts on the Christology in the Book of Mormon

 ## Book of Mormon translation process